-You can use your Google Calendar to schedule a Google Meet for a specific date and time, and then invite others to join the event.
+You can use your Google Calendar to schedule a Google Meet for a specific date and time, and then invite others to join the Event.
 This is beneficial if you would like the participants of the Meet to have access to an attachment (such as a Word document or PowerPoint slideshow) because the Create Event window gives you the ability to add attachments.

 Please note: When creating a Google Meet via the Google Calendar, the link to join the Meet becomes accessible by anyone invited to the Event, and therefore can be easily shared (i.e. copied, pasted, and sent to others).
 It also does not "lock down" the meeting, meaning that users can enter even when the Organizer has not entered.
+(See the Quick Access section for methods on managing and/or preventing uninvited guests.)

 This is why it is recommended to use Meets in Google Calendar for adult-to-adult video conferences only.
-Please do not utilize this method for Meets with students.
+Please do not utilize this method for interactive Meets with students.
 It is recommended that teachers planning to host a Meet with students utilize the Creating a Meet in Google Classroom or the Creating an Ad Hoc Meet option.
+The only exception to this rule is if/when you plan on Using Google Live Stream with students.